Sketch of a novel approach to a neural model: Introduction: The neuron as a system with internal and external parameters

+The neuronal cell performs a number of cellular tasks and maintenance mechanisms.
+Our goal must be to isolate information processing from other complex cellular computations.
+Therefore, the systems of sub-membrane and cytoplasmic intracellular signaling \citep{BhallaIyengar1999,Jarvis2021} may be replaced in a simplified way by amorphous internal parameters, to be elaborated at a later time.

-As a first approach, we suggest to operate with the very general abstraction of high-level functional parameters.
-We model membrane properties by a set of external parameters, localized at the synapse, the spine (where it exists), the dendrite, the soma, or the axonal bouton.
-External parameters respond to signals from the outside, but they are also guided and controlled by submembrane processes.
-We describe submembrane or cytoplasmic proteins and processes by internal parameters.
-While external parameters influence neural transmission properties visible to other neurons, internal parameters only have indirect effects on neural transmission and remain hidden from other neurons.
-Together external and internal parameters form the ‘processing layer’ or the upper part of the ’vertical’ system of neural plasticity.
+In the experimental realm, membrane receptors respond to signals from the outside, but their localization and sensitivity is guided and controlled by submembrane processes \citep{Scheler2013PLOSONE,Scheler2004Prog}.
+This is true for ligand-gated ion channels like AMPA/NMDA and GABA-A, as well as NM-gated G-protein coupled receptors (GPCRs).
+We suggest to regard submembrane or cytoplasmic proteins and small molecules ( 'second messengers') together as internal parameters.

+Membrane parameters - receptors and ion channels - influence neural transmission properties, in particular the activation function, which are visible to other neurons.
+Internal parameters only have indirect effects on neural transmission and remain hidden from other neurons.
+External and internal parameters together form the ‘processing layer’ of the neural plasticity system.
 In contrast to that, the nucleus contains ’core’ parameters, both epigenetic (histones) and genetic (DNA).
 This provides another layer of depth for processing information and long-term memory.
 Core parameters receive and send information to the internal parameters via the nuclear membrane.
-In this paper, we will not analyze core parameters and their function in detail.
+In this paper, we will not analyze core parameters and their function in detail, we will focus on the actual processing layer instead.
+This is a position paper which names principles and ideas that will have to be further developed.